-Visual AIDS is looking to welcome a part-time Artist+ Registry & Archive Associate (16–20 hours/week) who is dedicated and experienced with engaging contemporary art, supporting artists, working with archives, and advocating for people living with HIV.
+Visual AIDS is looking to welcome a part-time Artist+ Registry & Archive Associate (up to 24 hours/week) who is dedicated and experienced with engaging contemporary art, supporting artists, working with archives, and advocating for people living with HIV.
 See details below and please share widely.

 Visual AIDS is a leading New York-based contemporary arts non-profit with a growing national and international reach.
 Founded in 1988, Visual AIDS is the only contemporary arts organization fully committed to HIV prevention and AIDS awareness through producing and presenting visual arts projects, while assisting artists living with HIV and AIDS.
 The organization is committed to preserving and honoring the work of artists with HIV and AIDS and the artistic responses to the AIDS pandemic.